Nominations are due November 3, 2025

 Nomination form must be filled out & submitted by research advisor

-Undergraduate Research Day (March 13, 2025) at the Capitol is a UM System-wide event in Jefferson City that demonstrates the unique opportunities students have to participate with faculty in undergraduate research at the University of Missouri.
+Undergraduate Research Day (tentatively) March 18, 2026 at the Missouri Capitol is a UM System-wide event in Jefferson City that demonstrates the unique opportunities students have to participate with faculty in undergraduate research at the University of Missouri.
 Students will assemble in the capitol building rotunda to display research posters and to speak with legislators about their research and how it is significant in addressing the needs of society.
 This event underscores higher education’s role in developing educated citizens and preparing a work force with the necessary skills to further the economic growth of the state.

 Nomination form must be filled out & submitted by research advisor